 The HEArts Program, directed by Joseph Mango, explores the effective use of patient narratives, media and creative arts to stimulate support, sharing and reflection among stakeholders to increase coping and compassion for severe mental illness.
+Many of our events are also research projects to measure how the arts helps promote healing in times of stress/depression and to also measure changes in attitude on depression stigma.

 Past Media and Medicine for Communities Projects